realmjoin/realmjoin-docs/realmjoin-client/infrastructure/README.md

 #### Web Interface

-The web interface can be reached via the [realmjoin portal](https://realmjoin-web.azurewebsites.net).
+The web interface can be reached via the [RealmJoin Classic Portal](https://realmjoin-web.azurewebsites.net).
 After a logging with the provided credentials, the administrator can manage the package distribution in his tenant and access extensive information.

 ## Security Features